 Bachelor of Science in Civil Engineering

-The program for the Bachelor of Science in Civil Engineering offers courses in the several sub-disciplines of civil engineering that include structural engineering, water resources engineering, geotechnical engineering, transportation engineering, and construction engineering.
-The Civil Engineering Program is accredited by the Engineering Accrediting Commission (EAC) of ABET, http://www.abet.org.
+The program for the Bachelor of Science in Civil Engineering offers courses in the several sub-disciplines of Civil Engineering that include structural engineering, water resources engineering, geotechnical engineering, transportation engineering, and construction engineering.
+The Civil Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Program of Study